You are here

 - Field-based program with many weeks of opportunities to be immersed in grade 5-12 classrooms.

 - High job placement after graduation.

-- Acquire extensive knowledge of literature across time periods and genres.
+- Extensive knowledge of literature across time periods and genres.

-- Experience writing purposefully across a range of genres.
+- The ability to write across a range of genres.

-- Develop a repertoire of strategies for improving students’ reading, writing, and communication.
+- Strategies for improving students' reading, writing, and communication.

 Admissions and Scholarships

 Students in CEHSP are eligible to apply for more than 100 scholarships each academic year typically totaling $120,000 annually.
 For more information on scholarship opportunities, visit our scholarship webpage (https://z.umn.edu/scholarshipcehsp).